PublISHED ON 04 September 2018

 Science Europe is a collaboration between research funding bodies and research performers that monitors and drives research policy issues.
 The collaboration shall contribute to realising the European Research Area, ERA.
 The ERA is a vision within the EU of a strong research Europe, that is open to the world around it and where researchers, scientific knowledge and technology can move about freely.

 Currently, 43 research funding bodies and research performers from 27 countries are participating.
 The participants from Sweden are the Swedish Research Council, Formas and Forte.

 The Swedish Research Council supports a statement calling on researchers, journals and funders to ensure that research findings and data relevant to the management of the Corona virus are shared rapidly and openly.

 Today, the Swedish Research Council and several other parties signed an entirely new agreement with Springer Nature.
 The agreement means that researchers can publish articles without paying any publication fees in all of Springer Nature’s almost 600 ...

 Published 15 April 2019

-As from 2019, all who are awarded a grant from the Swedish Research Council must have a data management plan if the research generates research data.
-The plan shall describe how data collected and/or created will be managed during the course of the r...
+All who are awarded a grant from the Swedish Research Council must have a data management plan if the research generates research data.
+The plan shall describe how data collected and/or created will be managed during the course of the research, and h...